santiontanon/xspelunker/README.md

 * Grab a rope           - hold up when in the air
 * Jump when on a rope   - up twice (this can be configured in the config screen to be changed to space/trigger A)
 * Drop when on a rope   - down twice
-* Change selected item  - M/trigger B
+* Change selected item  - M/trigger B or number keys 1 through 8
 * Attack with machete   - space/trigger A
 * Pick up items         - crouch then space/trigger A
 * Drop items            - select them, then crouch plus space/trigger A
 * Throw bombs/ropes/etc.- select them, hold space, then point in the direction you want to throw, and release space
 * Push boulders         - just keep walking onto them
 * Pause                 - P

 In the title screen:
 * Space/trigger A to start the game